ALIGNMENT OF DISTRICT EXPENSES TO ENROLLMENT

 NKTA supports responsible maintenance of town and District buildings

-NKTA will be examining the NESDEC study of District facilities and enrollment for specfic recommendations
+NKTA will be examining the NESDEC study of District facilities and enrollment for specfic recommendations and looks forward to the Superintendent's report that will be issued in the Spring of 2019.

 RETURN OF UNSPENT YEAR-END BUDGET